Reporting on diversity and safety

 - Safety and health are everyone’s responsibility.

 The Company tracks and reports two metrics for worker safety: total incident rate (TIR) and total lost workday case rate (LWDC).
 TIR includes all cases that result in loss of consciousness, lost workdays, restriction of work or motion, medical transfer to another job, or medical treatment beyond first aid.
 LWDC includes all cases that involve days away from work or days of restricted activity beyond the day of injury or onset of illness.
 The TIR target for sites is to be below 0.5 cases per year, per 100 employees.
 To achieve such rates, programs to address employee safety, such as safe behaviors, ergonomics and confined space entry have been implemented.
 No target has been set for LWDC.
 Instead, incidents that potentially could lead to lost workdays are managed.
 The following data is based on criteria established by P&G for use at all sites including acquisitions, plants and technical centers.
-This year’s TIR was lower, at 0.36 versus 0.38 incidents per 100 employees, while the lost workday rate was also lower at 0.19 versus 0.21 cases per 100 employees.
+This year’s TIR was lower versus last year, at 0.34 versus 0.36 incidents per 100 employees, while the lost workday rate was flat at 0.19 versus 0.19 cases per 100 employees one year ago.
 Both are lower than industry averages.

 HS&E Audit Scores

 P&G HS&E resources have been working through a rigorous calibration exercise across all geographies to ensure an appropriate calibration and focus on potential high-risk areas.
 This calibration exercise is helping to ensure we are holding ourselves to the highest standards and has resulted in a decrease in the number of sites with scores > 8.0.
 In addition, we also included a number of recent acquisition sites this year.
 As is typical with many acquisitions, it takes time for them to reach an HS&E audit score > 8.0 and several sites are still short of that target.
-Both of these factors contributed to the decrease in the percentage of sites with HS&E audit scores > 8.0 (66 percent vs. 77 percent from last year).
+Both of these factors contributed to the decrease in the percentage of sites with HS&E audit scores > 8.0 since 2011.
+However, since last year we have increased the percentage of sites that have audit scores > 8.0 and have plans in place drive additional progress over FY13/14.

 P&G operates its fire protection program on the basic principle that each facility is unique and should have a program designed to meet its specific requirements.
-Working with the Insurance Division, HS&E has developed a checklist-based assessment process that evaluates the fire protection equipment, maintenance & inspection, and emergency response capability of a site versus the appropriate level of fire protection required at that site.
-Each plant, innovation center and major distribution center is assessed annually.
-The target performance is 8 or better on a 10-point scale.
+Working with the Insurance Division, HS&E has developed a checklist-based assessment process that evaluates the fire protection equipment, maintenance and inspection, and emergency response capability of a site versus the appropriate level of fire protection required at that site.
+Each plant, innovation center, and major distribution center is assessed annually.
+The target performance is 8.0 or better on a 10-point scale.

 Fire Protection Audits Score

-The fire protection assessment program was changed significantly this past year even though we continue to have a historically low number of fire losses and no regulatory issues.
-The new audit process is designed to be much clearer and calibrated relative to our internal fire protection standards.
+The fire protection assessment program was changed significantly in 2011 even though we had a historically low number of fire losses and no regulatory issues.
+The new audit process was designed to be much clearer and calibrated relative to our internal fire protection standards.
 These process changes resulted in a more rigorous and globally calibrated approach to conducting these assessments.
-This process change resulted in a decrease in the number of sites with scores > 8.0.
-This year, 52 percent of sites had Fire Protection audit scores over 8.0.
-This is slightly up versus last year.
-Sites are working against action plans to improve scores based on the new audit program implemented in 2010-11.
+This 2011 process change decreased the number of sites with scores > 8.0.
+However, since that intervention we have been making steady progress and this year, 61% of sites had Fire Protection audit scores over 8.0.
+Sites will continue to work against action plans to improve scores over the course of the next year.

 Site HS&E Leadership Training